atonu1971/Mutation-analysis-of-spike-proteins-among-SARS-CoV-2-Variants/README.md

 * A variable was assigned to show the mutation on the nucleotide position comparing to the Wuhan strain as that was the reference genome.
 * Using translate function (an inbuilt function in Biopython package), the spike protein coding nucleotides was translated to amino acid sequences.
 * Amino acid sequences are aligned using MAFFT.
 Mutations type and positions will be turned out through another variable assigned to show the mutations among the amino acid sequences.
+* matplotlib package was used to illustrate the mutations in amino acid sequences from the Wuhan strain of SARS CoV-2.